jakub-zarzycki2022/gym-PBN-stac/README.md

 # gym-PBN
 An OpenAI Gym environment modelling Probabilistic Boolean Networks and Probabilistic Boolean Control Networks.

+Probabilistic Boolean (Control) Networks are Boolean Networks where the logic functions for each node are switched stochastically according to a probability distribution.
+They were introduced by [Shmulevich, Ilya, et al., 2002](https://academic.oup.com/bioinformatics/article/18/2/261/225574?login=true) and are used primarily to model Gene Regulatory Networks.
+As such, their control has applications in theuraputics, and specifically cancer treatment.

 The control of Probabilistic Boolean (Control) Networks is a well studied problem in control theory.
-Recently, however, there has been promise on the application of Reinforcement Learning for control of said networks to certain attractor states as well.
+Recently, however, there has been promise on the application of Reinforcement Learning for control of said networks to certain attractor states as well [Papagiannis, Georgios, et al., 2019](https://arxiv.org/abs/1909.03331).

 The point of this library is to provide accessible PB(C)N environments in the OpenAI Gym framework.
+The environments provided are fully [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3)-compatible

 ## Environments
 - `gym_PBN:PBN-v0`: The base Probabilistic Boolean Network environment.
 Actions involve taking no action, or "flipping" the value of a node at the provided index.